-What will UCAT Test Day be Like?
+What Will UCAT Test Day Be Like?

-3 months ago by Rob
+5 days ago by Rob

 For many students, sitting UCAT can be a daunting prospect.
 UCAT is a very different experience to standard high school or university examinations, not to mention how important it is when determining entry into medicine.
 This blog describes what to expect on the day of UCAT.